kdoore/1335GitBook/pshapes-in-grid-layout.md

    doSomething( arrayElement[ i ][ j ] );

 ###Rows: i,  Columns:  j
 The code below shows nested for-loops to change xPos and yPos in a grid pattern, each time the inner loop code is executed, a single shape is displayed:
+NOTE:   In the textbook, Shiffman uses the opposite convention for specifying rows, columns in section 13-9.
+Processing.org examples use the same syntax as I am using.
+These 2 approaches are termed - row-major, or column-major ordering.
+[Row and Column Order, wikipedia ](https://en.wikipedia.org/wiki/Row-_and_column-major_order)

+We will follow the convention that the outer for-loop `(i)` is specifying the rows, and the inner for-loop `(j)` specifies the columns in a grid.

 **Display a single PShape from our shapes array:**